SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 **Figure 2.
-A random forest model successfully predicted the number of tumors in the mice at the end of the model (A) based on their microbiota composition at the start of the model (B).** The OTUs in B are ranked in decreasing order of their mean decrease in the MSE.
+A random forest model successfully predicted the number of tumors in the mice at the end of the model (A) based on their microbiota composition at the start of the model (B).** The OTUs in B are ranked in decreasing order of their mean decrease in the mean squared error.
 The relationships between the first 6 OTUs and the number of tumors found in those mice are shown in Figure 3.

 <img src="results/figures/figure2-1.png" title="plot of chunk figure2" alt="plot of chunk figure2" style="display: block; margin: auto;" />